backslashart-2018/backslashart.github.io/_posts/2019-01-10-Chaos Theory and Navier Stokes.md

 </p>
 <br/>

 The Navier-Stokes equations are used to simulate motions of fluid substances.
 Our first approach to introducing entropy in our system was to implement these equations.
 Thanksfully, much research has been done in this area because of the advances in game technology since they are very useful that generate fluids in games.
-Our first iteration looks as such (please watch it in 2x speed):
+Our first iteration looks as such (please watch the second video in 2x speed):

 [![Navier Stokes 1](https://img.youtube.com/vi/05RShJG_6Eg/0.jpg)](https://youtu.be/05RShJG_6Eg)